huaxel/mushroom-ai/README.md

 ## Introduction

+Correctly identifying poisonous mushrooms can have life-saving applications.

-This project aims to classify mushrooms as either poisonous or edible based on their physical characteristics.
+Using machine learning, this project classifies mushrooms as either poisonous or edible based on their physical characteristics — achieving very high accuracy.

+Final model accuracy: 99.97% on test set.

+Interestingly, gill-related features (gill-attachment, gill-color, gill-spacing) and stem-related features (stem-width and stem-color) were the most predictive.

 The project involves data preprocessing, exploratory data analysis, model pipelines, hyperparameter tuning, feature selection, ensemble models with voting classifier and model evaluation.

 A simple API and frontend are also deployed to demonstrate the model's capabilities.